ering0427/Interactive-Lab-Hub/Lab 1/README.md

 _Players:_ My dog Martin and I will be involved in the interaction.
 My boyfriend will probably also be in the setting.

-_Activity:_ When I say "sit", if Martin sits down and remains still for five seconds, the device will turn green to indicate I should give him a treat.
+_Activity:_ When I say "sit", if Martin sits down and remains still for five seconds, the device will turn green to indicate that I should give him a treat.

 _Goals:_ Martin's goal is to get a treat.
 My goal is to give him a treat when he sits down for five seconds.

-Sketch a storyboard of the interactions you are planning.
-It does not need to be perfect, but must get across the behavior of the interactive device and the other characters in the scene.
 **Include a picture of your storyboard here**

-Present your idea to the other people in your breakout room.
-You can just get feedback from one another or you can work together on the other parts of the lab.
 **Summarize feedback you got here.**
+My classmates think that the device can be helpful in dog training.

 ## Part B. Act out the Interaction